 Oxidation Oxidation is perceived as a wet cardboard, old paper flavor.
 The flavor occurs when beer is exposed to oxygen at temperatures over 80°F. The beer will transform and seem lifeless and bland.
 The technical term for beer oxidation is Trans-2-Nonenal.
 This can be prevented by keeping beer in the cooler, or at room temperature.

 Acetaldehyde Acetaldehyde is perceived as green apples or latex paint flavor.
 It is an intermediate compound in the formation of alcohol.
 Some yeast strains produce more than others, but generally its presence indicates that the beer is too young and needs more time to condition.
 This can also be a sign of infection.

 Diacetyl Diacetyl is perceived as butter or buttered popcorn.
-It is desired to a degree in many ales, but in some styles and circumstance it is unwanted and may even take on rancid undertones.
+It is desired to a degree in many ales, but in some styles and circumstances it is unwanted and may even take on rancid undertones.
 Diacetyl can be a result of the normal fermentation process or the result of a bacterial infection.

 Dimethyl Sulfide (DMS) DMS is perceived as a creamed corn or cooked vegetable flavor.
 Like diacetyl, it is common in many light lagers and is considered to be part of the character of the beer.
 When caused by bacterial infection, DMS has a more rancid character.
 If caused by infection, it is typically the result of poor sanitation.